Posted by: Northwest Eye in General on May 19, 2025

 - Flush the Eye: Gently rinse the affected eye with clean water or a saline solution to remove any foreign particles that may be causing irritation.
 This step is crucial for your comfort.

 - Avoid Contact Lenses: It’s important to refrain from wearing contact lenses until your wound has fully healed.
-This will help prevent additional irritation and infection associated with a corneal abrasion.
+This will help prevent additional irritation and infection.

 - Pain Management: Consider using over-the-counter pain relievers, such as ibuprofen, to alleviate discomfort linked to the injury.
 Research shows that effective pain management can significantly improve your comfort and recovery times after a corneal abrasion.

 - Antibiotic Drops: If prescribed by your healthcare provider, please apply antibiotic eye drops as directed.
-Timely use of these drops is recommended to reduce the risk of corneal abrasion complications.
+Timely use of these drops is recommended to reduce the risk of complications.

 - Follow-Up Care: We encourage you to arrange a follow-up consultation with an eye care specialist.
 This will help observe the healing process and ensure that your injury is recovering appropriately.
 Studies indicate that patients who adhere to follow-up care protocols experience better outcomes and faster recovery.